ebenasiedu/R-Intro-mini-workshop/README.md

 ---------------------------------------------------------
 ## Installing R, R studio, and Packages
-Please follow the instructions below to install R, R studio, and some packages on your computer prior to the workshop This will save us lots of time!
+Please follow the instructions below to install R, R studio, and some packages on your computer prior to the workshop.

+This will save us lots of time!

 Thank you

 Please follow these guidelines to install R and some packages on your machine.